gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 plugins/
 ```

+!!!
+Note ""
+    If an updated plugin's version number changed, you will need to manually go to each site's plugins page to upgrade the plugin.
+If you don't do this, the plugin won't work which will probably break the site.
+A common occurrence of this is an Omeka update to the Simple Pages plugin.

+**Update all installation files**

-To update *all* installation files and folders, use this command:
+To update *all* installation files and folders, choose one of these commands:
 ```
+$ sudo ./sync-digitalarchive <cpanel-user-name> installation
-$ sudo ./sync-digitalarchive <cpanel-user-name | ALL> installation
+$ sudo ./sync-digitalarchive ALL installation
 ```

 With the `installation` argument, the script will sync these files and folders: